-Students who are dismissed by the College have the right to appeal that decision, unless otherwise prohibited.
-Students must initiate the appeal process by submitting, in writing (e-mail), the reason why they should be re-admitted to the College to the Campus President within 14 calendar days of the notification of dismissal.
-The Campus President will respond to the appeal, in writing, within 10 calendar days of receipt of the request.
+Students who are dismissed by the College have the right to appeal that decision.
+Students must initiate the appeal process by submitting, in writing, the reason why they should be re-admitted to College to the Campus President within 30 days of termination.
+The Campus President will respond to the appeal, in writing, within two weeks of receipt of the request.